 - Yard waste

-Yard waste should be disposed of in your trash cart/bin.
+- Yard waste should be bagged and disposed of in your trash cart/bin.
 As an alternative, the City of Long Beach provides free composting workshops.

 For additional questions, email: LBrecycles@longbeach.gov